• Skip to primary navigation

 How do you pour water when brewing a pour over coffee (pouring technique)

 Start a timer.
 Slowly begin pouring the hot water over the coffee grounds in a steady and spiral motion, making sure all the grounds are saturated.
 This first pour should take about 15 seconds, then stop pouring the water.
-When the hot water first mixes with the coffee grounds, the coffee will “bloom” and swell up.
-Wait for the initial swelling to settle (about 15-30 seconds).

 Continue pouring water evenly across the surface of the coffee, pausing briefly between pours to allow the water to drip down through the coffee.
 Try to maintain the coffee and water level, so that you are steadily pouring more water into the coffee as water drips down through the filter.